memgraph/docs/products/memgraph/upcoming/how_to_guides/query-memgraph-programmatically.md

 #### Java Example

-Details about Java driver can be found on [GitHub](https://github.com/neo4j/neo4j-java-driver).
+Details about the Java driver can be found on [GitHub](https://github.com/neo4j/neo4j-java-driver).

 The code snippet below outlines a basic usage example which connects to the